remmel/JMSI18nRoutingBundle/README.md

 That code is based on [JMSI18nRoutingBundle](https://github.com/schmittjoh/JMSI18nRoutingBundle).
 That fork has been simplified to only keep the code related to the prefix/host per locale.
 Symfony 4.1 now handle the [translation of route and the prefix](https://symfony.com/blog/new-in-symfony-4-1-internationalized-routing).
-That bundle will be useless when that [feature will be implemented](https://github.com/symfony/symfony/issues/30617).
+That bundle will be useless when that [feature will be implemented](https://github.com/symfony/symfony/issues/30617) and translations externalized in routes.??.yml files.